PropertyBrands/btt-drupalpack/README.md

 ## Front End Usage

 ### Per Component Assets
-DrupalPack automatically scans for compiled JS/CSS files which match any theme_hook_suggestions for a given template.
+DrupalPack automatically scans for compiled JS/CSS files which match any `theme_hook_suggestions` for a given template.
 This means that we can automatically decompose our script and style resources *per component*.
-When architected correctly the result is a dramatic reduction in unused assets.
+When architected correctly, the result is a dramatic reduction in unused assets.
+To leverage this functionality, simply match the name of a `theme_hook_suggestion` with the name of a CSS/JS output file from webpack, examples:

+* Load a particular JS file for all views-exposed-forms: `./sites/all/modules/custom/my_custom_module/views-exposed-form.js`
+* Load a particular CSS file for all views-exposed-forms: `./sites/all/modules/custom/my_custom_module/views-exposed-form.scss`

 ### Global Assets
 By default, any file named `index.js` in your project will be included on every page.
 It is important to make sure